UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session04.rst

 -------------

  * Finish the dict/sets lab
- * Finish the Exceptions lab
  * Coding kata: trigrams
  * Paths and files
- * Update mailroom with dicts and exceptions
+ * Update mailroom with dicts

 Text and files and dicts, and...